How To Align Your Sales And Marketing Team

 4. Agreement On Strategy

 If you don’t agree on the destination, you’ll never be able to drive the same roads.
 Misalignment between sales and marketing more often than not results in disagreement on strategy.
-It is the marketing team’s job to make the potential customer become aware about their product.
+It is the marketing team’s job to make potential customers become aware of their product.
 And it is the sales team’s job to turn them into customers.
 Alignment of their strategies creates a better understanding of each other’s objectives.
 It allows them to work together better and consequently, bring in more sales.
 Marketing would know what the sales team expects from them.
-It can deliver the kind of leads the sales team want delivered to them.
+It can deliver the kind of leads the sales team want.
 These leads would be more qualified and easier to convert.
 And sales would understand the kind of approach they need to take towards the lead.

 Strategies For Alignment Of Sales And Marketing